graphdbexperiments/er_graph_experiments/README.md

-The TPC-H benchmark is provided on the official [TPC website](https://www.tpc.org/tpch/).
+The TPC-H benchmark and generator is provided on the official [TPC website](https://www.tpc.org/tpch/).

 ## Experiments: